lyuting47/auth0-spa-ts-react/README.md

 # Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project showcases the frontend of a simple Single Page Application built using React and Typescript.
 It retrieves information from an external resource API.
 The authentication/authorization process is implemented using [Auth0's SDK for React SPAs](https://www.npmjs.com/package/@auth0/auth0-react).

 You can use it together with a [sample API](https://github.com/lyuting47/auth0-express-sampleAPI).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Setup

 ## Auth0 Dashboard Setup

-Sign up for an account at Auth0 if you haven't done so.
+1. Sign up for an account at Auth0 if you haven't done so.
+2. Under #Applications#, create a new application and select the type "Single Page Web Applications".
+3. Under the #Settings# tab of the application you just created, take note of the `Domain` and `Client ID` values.
+4. Under #Settings > Application URIs#, add `http://localhost:3000` to #Allowed Callback URLs#, #Allowed Logout URLs# and #Allowed Web Origins#.

 ## Local Setup